 The Governance & Compensation Committee of our Board annually reviews and approves the selection of Peer Group companies, adjusting the group from year to year based upon our business and changes in the Peer Group companies' business or the comparability of their metrics.
 The Peer Group may also be adjusted in the event of mergers, acquisitions, or other significant economic changes.
-The Peer Group was adjusted for fiscal 2021.
-The Dun & Bradstreet Corporation, TD AMERITRADE Holding Corporation, Total Systems Services, Inc. and Worldpay, Inc. were removed and replaced with FleetCor Technologies, Inc., Sabre Corporation, TransUnion and Verisk Analytics, Inc., as they are more closely aligned with the Paychex business.
+The Peer Group was adjusted for fiscal 2022.
+IHS Market Ltd. and Sabre Corporation were removed and replaced with Gartner, Inc., a company that is aligned with the Paychex business.
 Both the old and new peer groups are presented for this year of transition.

-Our new Peer Group for fiscal 2021 is comprised of the following companies:
+Our new Peer Group for fiscal 2022 is comprised of the following companies:

-Alliance Data Systems Corporation IHS Markit, Ltd. Automatic Data Processing, Inc. (direct competitor) Intuit Inc. Broadridge Financial Solutions, Inc. Moody's Corporation Equifax, Inc. Sabre Corporation Fiserv, Inc. TransUnion FleetCor Technologies, Inc. Verisk Analytics, Inc. Global Payments Inc. The Western Union Company H&R Block, Inc.
+Automatic Data Processing, Inc. (direct competitor) H&R Block, Inc. Bread Financial Holdings, Inc. (1) Gartner, Inc. Broadridge Financial Solutions, Inc. Intuit Inc. Equifax, Inc. Moody's Corporation Fiserv, Inc. TransUnion FleetCor Technologies, Inc. Verisk Analytics, Inc. Global Payments Inc. The Western Union Company